wp-plugins/blip-slideshow/readme.txt

 Though MooTools is used in compatibility mode and will function with most Javascript frameworks including jQuery, it will break if script.aculo.us is loaded on your page, for example by [Lightbox 2](http://wordpress.org/extend/plugins/lightbox-2/).
 Use [Colorbox](http://wordpress.org/extend/plugins/search.php?q=colorbox) or [Slimbox](http://wordpress.org/extend/plugins/search.php?q=slimbox) plugins instead.

-Although multiple slideshows per page are possible, only one of those slideshows can have a Lightbox.
+Although multiple slideshows per page are possible, only Colorbox plugins support two or more of those slideshows having a Lightbox.

 == Lightbox Plugin Compatibility Guide ==